happyloa/Site-Add-on-Watchdog/readme.txt

 Yes.
 Use the "Run manual scan" button on the Watchdog admin page.

+= How do I resend a failed notification payload? =

+Open the Watchdog admin page and check the **Delivery health** section.
+If a notification fails, the payload is captured there with buttons to re-queue or download it.

 = Where can I find the test suite? =

 Tests and the `phpunit.xml.dist` configuration are available in the public repository but are excluded from the published plugin package.
 Clone the repo from GitHub to run the test suite locally with PHPUnit.